builtnorth/wp-post-types/README.md

 ## Basic Setup

 To use PostTypeManager, you need to instantiate the class and call its `init()` method.
 The way you do this can vary depending on whether you're using it in a theme or a plugin.
+It is worth noting that if there is a case where the PostTypeManager finds a config file in a plugin and the theme, the theme will override all settings in the plugins config file.

 ### Theme Usage